 New to Model UN?
 Looking to improve your skills?
 First time in a crisis committee?
 Before consulting this section, we recommend beginning by reading through the NAIMUN Training Guide.
 Don’t worry if the terms below don’t make sense – the Training Guide will provide context for the jargon below.

 Below you will find information on the basics of parliamentary procedure, the rules which structure and govern debate in committee.
 Most NAIMUN committees follow Robert’s Rules of Order.
 If, however, you will be participating in an unconventional committee or a court, please note that your Chair will likely delineate an alternate set of rules, which will be outlined in your background guide.
 If you have any questions about rules specific to your committee, don’t hesitate to contact your Chair prior to the conference.
-More information about Parliamentary Procedure can be found in the Other Resources section, and ParliPro training sessions will be offered for delegates and moderators before the conference begins.
+More information about Parliamentary Procedure can be found in the Other Resources section, and ParliPro training sessions will be offered for delegates and advisors before the conference begins.

 1. Roll Call

 b.
 “Present and voting” (By voting “present and voting,” a delegation may not abstain in any subsequent votes but can only vote yes or no. It is not suggested to vote “present and voting.”)

 Be on time for roll call, which is taken at the start of EACH committee session.
 If you’re late, send a note to the dais to let them know of your presence, since it affects voting calculations.